 South Korea, Iran, Italy and Japan are greatest virus concern -WHO

 The World Health Organization (WHO) said on Monday that its greatest coronavirus concerns were South Korea, Italy, Iran and Japan, but that it was still possible for all countries to contain the virus.
-In the previous 24 hours, almost nine times as many coronavirus cases were reported outside China as inside, but WHO director-general Tedros Adhanom Ghebreyesus said the spread could be halted with the right public health measures.
+In the previous 24 hours, almost nine times as many coronavirus cases were reported outside China as inside, but WHO director-general Tedros Adhanom Ghebreyesus said the spread could be halted - unlike seasonal influenza.

 "We are in uncharted territory - we have never seen before a respiratory pathogen that is capable of community transmission but at same time which can also be contained with the right measures," Tedros told a news conference in Geneva.
 "If this was an influenza epidemic, we would have expected to see widespread community transmission across the globe by now and efforts to slow it down or contain it would not be feasible.

 Of the 8,739 cases reported by 61 countries outside China, 81% are in just four countries, he said.
-Among the other 57 affected countries, 38 have reported 10 cases or fewer, 19 have reported only one case, and "a good number have already contained the virus" and reported no cases in the last two weeks, Tedros added.
+Among the other 57 affected countries, 38 have reported 10 cases or fewer, 19 have reported only one case, and "a good number have already contained the virus", Tedros added.

-Dr. Mike Ryan, head of WHO's emergencies programme, said: "There is a very small number of countries in which we have demonstrated and established community transmission ....
-"At the very minimum, containment is allowing us to significantly slow down the spread of virus, thereby giving an opportunity for health systems to prepare, for PPE (personal protective equipment) to be made available, for training to take place, for laboratories to get reagents, for laboratory technicians to be trained."
+Dr. Mike Ryan, head of WHO's emergencies programme, said: "There is a very small number of countries in which we have demonstrated and established community transmission."
+Containment and significantly slowing down the spread of virus allows health systems and laboratories to prepare and for drugs and vaccines to be developed, he said.

+Ryan said that extreme measures taken by authorities in Wuhan to halt the virus were probably not needed elsewhere, and noted countries had different levels of "social acceptance".
+"Certainly it is clear in the likes of Singapore for example, if you take another example outside, in Hong Kong, that measures that have not involved walling off cities or completely banning travel, have been very effective in both suppressing and driving transmission down over the last six weeks."

 "I think we have a common enemy now.
 And using health, and especially fighting this virus, as a bridge for peace is very, very important."
-(Reporting and writing by Stephanie Nebehay; Editing by Kevin Liffey)
+(Reporting and writing by Stephanie Nebehay; Editing by Kevin Liffey and Jonathan Oatis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)